 5) Try Zip Lining in the Smoky Mountains

 Zip lining is growing in popularity around the world.
 Adventure seekers can try zip lining in Gatlinburg.
 The rush from a zip lining path is a feeling that is hard to replicate.

 This is a great day trip for the entire family to take.
-Elkmont Ghost Town is a historical village dating back to the early 1900s.
+Elkmont Ghost Town is an historical vacation village dating back to the early 1900s.

 The National Park Service is currently refurbishing many of the old abandoned houses.
 Visitors are intrigued by seeing how the village’s residents lived more than a century ago.

-Additionally, there is a relic cemetery nearby and several walking trails around the village.
+Additionally, there is a relic cemetery nearby and several hiking trails around the village.
 Elkmont is a great place for a family picnic to split up the day.

 This is another activity to get the blood flowing.
 There are a number of riding stables in and around the Smoky Mountains.